ilanschnell/bitarray/doc/reference.rst

    This representation is useful for efficiently storing small bitarray in a binary stream.
 Use ``vl_decode()`` for decoding.

-   Please see `Variable length bitarray format <https://github.com/ilanschnell/bitarray/blob/master/doc/variable_length.rst>`__ for more details
+   Please find more details in: `Variable length bitarray format <https://github.com/ilanschnell/bitarray/blob/master/doc/variable_length.rst>`__

 ``vl_decode(stream, /, endian=None)`` -> bitarray
    Decode binary stream (an integer iterator, or bytes object), and return